 In many cases, all it takes is one breath test result of 0.08% or higher for the court to assume a person’s guilt.
 This occurs despite all the available evidence showing that the machines that produce these results are prone to several flaws.
 Lawyers often need to challenge these breath test results to provide a fair trial for their clients.

-Don’t Trust Breathalyzers.
+Don’t Rely On Breathalyzers.
 Fight Your DUI in West Palm Beach

 DUI is a serious misdemeanor offense that could impact several areas of your life even if you never get convicted.
 If you’re charged with DUI, the criminal charge will follow you for life.
 Your DUI could affect your ability to launch a successful career, establish fulfilling relationships, attend the school of your dreams, and more.

 Don’t lose hope over the results of a BAC test.
 Now is the time to connect with a lawyer who holds an outstanding reputation for DUI defense.
-Attorney Brian Gabriel has represented DUI defendants throughout Palm Beach County for more than 25 years and is highly knowledgeable about the science behind breathalyzer test results.
-You can trust him to provide a strong case, personal attention, and quality service.
-Call 561-622-5575 for a free consultation or complete our contact form.
+Attorney Brian Gabriel has represented DUI defendants throughout Palm Beach County for more than 30 years and is highly knowledgeable about the science behind breathalyzer test results.
+You can ensure he will provide a strong case, personal attention, and quality service.
+Call 561-622-5575 for a free consultation or complete a contact form.